Custom fields for RevRec

 • Subscription changes: If a custom field value changes on an existing subscription in Recurly, the updated value syncs to RevRec on the next integration run.

 • Historical data: Custom attribute configuration applies forward only.
-Subscriptions and contracts already processed in RevRec before the attribute was configured will not be backfilled.
+Subscriptions and contracts already processed in RevRec before the attribute was configured won't be backfilled.

 • Blank values: If a custom field has no value in Recurly for a given record, RevRec displays the attribute as blank.
-This is expected behavior and does not indicate an error or sync failure.
+This is expected behavior and doesn't indicate an error or sync failure.

 Use this checklist before saving your configuration to avoid irreversible mistakes.